 Let Red Monkey Play Help You

-We here at Red Monkey Play pride ourselves in crafting unique and engaging sensory playground equipment and environments for children which are vital in developing crucial skills, encouraging learning and reaching goals.
+We here at Red Monkey Play pride ourselves in crafting unique and engaging sensory playground equipment, climbing frames and environments for children which are vital in developing crucial skills, encouraging learning and reaching goals.
 With imagination at the heart of everything, we have been capturing the attention of school children for over 20 years – whilst always maintaining the use of safe and environmentally friendly playground equipment in the process.

 We work with schools and nurseries across the UK to create stunning bespoke playgrounds – and we’d love to work with you too.
 Discover more and explore our wide range of sensory playground equipment: get in touch today to find out how we can restore the fun into your playground.